QCaudron/repeater_roundabout/files.md

 subtitle: Program your radios with Repeater Roundabout repeaters.
 ---

-In order to make the contesting life a little easier, here are some files you can use to program your radios. **The Channel number in each file corresponds to the repeater's "Repeater Roundabout Number" (RR#) which you need to log in the contest.**
+In order to make the contesting life a little easier, here are some files you can use to program your radios. **The Channel number in each file corresponds to the repeater's "Repeater Roundabout Number" (RR#) which you need to log in the contest.** These files are automatically generated each time a new repeater is added.

-These files are automatically generated each time a new repeater is added.
-Many thanks to [Mike K7MCK](https://www.qrz.com/db/k7mck) for contributing code to generate the AnyTone D878 and Icom IC-705 files, and for the videos you see below on programming your radios specifically for the Repeater Roundabout.
+Also thanks to [Jeff AB6MB](https://www.qrz.com/db/ab6mb) and [Steve AJ6PV](https://www.qrz.com/db/aj6pv) for putting together the internet connectivity spreadsheet.

 ## Downloading files